ljdursi/new-newsletter-page/_interviews/003_UCL_ARC.md

 One of the things that we said right at the start, which I think helped was that nobody would be changing grade as a result of the new jobs.
 Yeah.
 So if people looked at what was on the Wiki during the consultation phase said &quot;I don't see myself as a grade eight RID, I don't think I meet these criteria.&quot; Then the message was, &quot;The criteria is wrong.
 It's not you don't measure up, so we need to fix the criteria.&quot;

-[00:33:07] **James Heatherington:** There's a boundary condition that everybody was appropriately graded prior to the exercise.
+[00:33:07] **James Hetherington:** There's a boundary condition that everybody was appropriately graded prior to the exercise.
 That may not have been perfectly true in all cases but a little bit of slight inflation around the edges there was worth it to achieve the assimilation onto the career structure.

 [00:33:26] **Jonathan Dursi:** Absolutely.
 That makes perfect sense.
 And so, so now you have this clarity.
 Of career paths.
 I'm curious to hear from you, James.
 From the ARC-wide point of view, how has this clarity helped?
 From your point of view, directing the team, but also conversations with new recruits or experienced staff, does this clarity help?

-[00:33:52] **James Heatherington:** So I think, first of all, one of the things that is really helpful is having a head of profession reporting to me for each of the five professions.
+[00:33:52] **James Hetherington:** So I think, first of all, one of the things that is really helpful is having a head of profession reporting to me for each of the five professions.
 That gives people a sense of who is the lead mentor for that activity, which is different from the person task managing them on research projects.

 And that's a really important division of labor for me, building leadership team, but it's also important investing in people.
 As I'm making a new department on this hybrid academic professional services model.
 With a lot of change and a lot of change continuing, where the roadmap four building the perfect engine for helping people using computers and data and software to do science, is a long and complicated thread.
 And we need people to feel safe within that and we need people to feel when I'm asking them to do lots, asking them to do more, there is a track by which that will be reflected in compensation, and in seniority, and in title.